top of page

 Public Improvement x Art

-A decades-old sidewalk sign in Maverick Square had fallen into disrepair, faded, dented, and missing an entire face.
-Seeing an opportunity to restore neighborhood pride, we led the effort to instate a new carved replacement in alongside the East Boston Main Streets Board and Executive Director, artist Felipe Ortiz, and fabricator Grain Millwork.
+A decades-old sidewalk sign in Maverick Square had fallen into disrepair.
+Faded, dented, and missing an entire face, we saw an opportunity to restore neighborhood pride by leading the effort to instate a new carved replacement in our capacity serving on East Boston Main Streetsvolunteer Board of Directors, enlisting internationally acclaimed local artist Felipe Ortiz and local fabricator Grain Architectural Millwork.

-Inspired by historic clippership carved nameboards, the sign reinterprets maritime heritage through Ortiz’s globally recognized, Explosive Nature signature style — blending wooden shipbuilding craftsmanship with vibrant multiethnic identity.
+Inspired by historic clippership carved nameboards, the sign reinterprets maritime heritage through Ortiz’s Explosive Nature signature style, blending East Boston's wooden shipbuilding past with its vibrant international identity.

-The restored landmark was unveiled in December 2025 by Mayor Wu, State Rep. Madaro, and City Councilor Coletta Zapata, reaffirming Maverick Square as a place of history, artistry, and civic pride.
+The restored landmark was unveiled in December 2025 by Mayor Michelle Wu, State Representative Adrian Madaro, City Councilor Gabriela Coletta Zapata and State Senator Lydia Edwards, reaffirming Maverick Square as a place of history, artistry, and pride.

 "INNER BLOOM"